linode/docs/docs/products/platform/billing/guides/stop-billing/index.md

 date: 2022-11-17
 ---

-To prevent additional charges from accuring and stop further billing, you can remove any paid services from your account or cancel your account entirely.
+To prevent additional charges from accruing and stop further billing, you can remove any paid services from your account or cancel your account entirely.

 ## Remove Services